Jefferson County, Kentucky Probate

 Filing Fees and Court Costs in Jefferson County

-- Kentucky District Court filing fees for probate matters in Jefferson County include charges for filing the initial petition, obtaining letters testamentary or of administration, and recording required inventories and settlements.
+- Filing fees at the Jefferson County District Court in Louisville include the initial petition, letters testamentary or of administration, and inventory recording.

 The Probate Process in Jefferson County